top of page

 4. Rug Wear and Rug Age

-In older antique rugs, abrash can develop over time due to fading caused by exposure to sunlight and other environmental factors.
+Old antique rugs can fade and develop abrash over time from sunlight and other environmental factors.

 Antique Tabriz Persian Rug